unora-project/unora-project.github.io/docs/quests/circles/circle_3/dragon_scale.md

 - Select "You have a deal!"
 - Select "Yes!
 Forge my (item)!"

-!!! bug

-    There's a visual bug here where even if you have the 75,000 gold and dragon scale on you, the weaponsmith may tell you that you don't have the required items, but still take your dragon scale and gold away.
-This appears to just be a dialogue bug as speaking to the weaponsmith again shows the proper wait timer.

 - From here, the quest is completed, but you must wait 1 real life hour for the weaponsmith to craft your dragon item
 - Return to the weaponsmith after 1 real life hour to receive your item